mauricio-msft/Azure-Windows-Guest-OS-Metrics-Gen2-Alerts/README.md

 ## 1- Using ARM Templates ##

-This solution has been created based on [official doc](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vm)
+This solution has been created based on this [official doc](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vm)

 See the template azuredeploy.json.